juhp/fbrnch/README.md

 ```
 $ fbrnch request-repos
 ```
-will request repos for approved package(s) and offer to request branches.
+will request repo(s) for approved package(s) and offer to request branches.

 #### Import a new package
 After the repo has been created
 ```
 $ fbrnch import
 ```
-will clone the repo and offer to import the srpm directly from the latest url in the approved package review, which can then be built directly into Koji Rawhide and the package review is updated.
+will clone the repo(s) and offer to import the srpm directly from the latest url in the approved package review(s), which can then be built directly into Koji Rawhide and the package review(s) updated.

 #### Request branches
-If you prefer you can request branches after the repo is created or package imported with
+If you prefer you can request branches after the repo is created (or package is imported) with
 ```
 $ fbrnch request-branches
 ```